Tpelaaja/ProjectAres/README.md

 Custom Bukkit/Bungee plugins used by the former Overcast Network

-**NOTE**: This repository is no longer maintained, but you can still contribute to [forks](https://github.com/OvercastNetwork/ProjectAres/network).
+**NOTE**: This is for fixing.
+If i get some errors i will fix it and update it here. yeah

 # License